ajcr/molloy/README.md

 Molloy is written to be used with Python 3.

-The only external dependency is [NumPy](http://www.numpy.org/).
-This dependency may go away in future, or another dependency could be added (e.g. SymPy) as more features are added and I get better at combinatorics.
+The only external dependency is [NumPy](http://www.numpy.org/) (and [PyTest](https://docs.pytest.org/en/latest/) for testing).
+The dependency on NumPy *might* go away in future, or another dependency could be substituted (e.g. SymPy) as more features are added and I get better at figuring out how to solve combinatorics problems.

 ### Installing